rios0rios0/guide/Life-Cycle/Git-Flow.md

 ```

 #### Referencing issues (tickets)
-Closed bugs should be listed on a separate line in the footer prefixed with the "Closes" keyword like this:
+Closed tickets should be listed on a separate line in the footer prefixed with the "Closes" keyword like this:
 ```
 Closes TICKET-567
 ```